CLUB HISTORY

 Valentia's Pat O'Connell also played on that winning team of '68 as well as James McGill of Ardcost and Thady O'Donoghue from Firies.

 The aforementioned Irish international soccer physio, Mick Byrne played at right corner forward in a team which left it's indelible mark on Dublin GAA fields.
-Eugene Davey played along his brother and went on top
+Eugene Davey played along his brother and went on to hurl with the county for a 13 year period.

 In 1978, following a defeat to Na Fianna, the club lost its senior status.